pavakpaul/local-for-ubuntu-24.04/README.md

 If your file manager allows executing scripts, you can also run the script that way, skipping steps 2 and 3 above.

+## Contributors

+Other than me, [Sagnik Sasmal](https://github.com/SagnikSRHUSE) has contributed to the script and wrote the main logic.

 <!-- https://askubuntu.com/a/1514001

 https://askubuntu.com/a/1515027